How I transformed a static dashboard

 I kicked off the design process by rapidly prototyping the chart creation feature with developers.
 This prototype refined requirement to let users to build multi-chart dashboards to tell a story.
 Involving developers from the start also accelerated the MVP process later on.

-How I made design decisions through experiments?
+How I decided on visual structure through experiments?

 Final design: left edit panel